tahira-h/surfs_up/README.md

   -- IMAGE HERE--
  DECEMBER TEMPS

 The provided temperatures for the months of June and December in Oahu, Hawaii does not have a large gap between the results.
-The results of this analysis determines that the "Surf and Ice Cream" shop will be a sustainable business year round.
+The calculated results of this analysis determines that the "Surf and Ice Cream" shop will be a sustainable business year round.